A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical simulations

 We compute the 'exact' error of the interpolation of Morley-type of the numerical approximations, computed using Algorithm~\ref{FV-FE-algo}, to the manufactured solution above measured in the $L^\infty(0,T;L^2)$-norm and the $L^2(0,T;H^1)$-norm for different refinements of our mesh, as explained above.
 Additionally, we investigate the scaling behavior of the (global) residual estimate (\ref{estimator}), i.e.

 on the same meshes.
 We use the estimated order of convergence (EOC) to approximate the orders of convergence of our computed quantities.
-The resulting values, EOCs, mesh sizes and time step sizes are displayed in Table~\ref{scaling}.
+The resulting values, EOCs, mesh sizes and time step sizes are displayed in Table~\ref{scaling3D} and Table~\ref{scaling2D}.

 As one would expect, the $L^\infty(0,T;L^2)$-error scales with approximately order 2 and the $L^2(0,T;H^1)$-error with approximately order 1.
-The \emph{a posteriori} residual estimate $\Theta_\Omega$ also scales with approximately order 1, which matches the order of the error, measured in the $L^\infty(0,T;L^2) \cap L^2(0,T;H^1)$-norm, that we are bounding.
-This shows, at least experimentally, that our error estimator converges optimally under mesh refinement.
+The \emph{a posteriori} residual estimate $\Theta_\Omega$ also scales with approximately order 1, which matches the order of the error, measured in the $L^\infty(0,T;L^2) \cap L^2(0,T;H^1)$-norm, that the stability techniques we use are capable of bounding, see \cite{Kolbe2023,Kwon2023}.
+As we only provide a bound for the $L^\infty(0,T;L^2)$-error one could wish for an error estimator that scales with order 2 in space.
+For linear parabolic equations, there are techniques achieving this, which involves defining an "elliptic reconstruction", see \cite{Lakkis2015}.
+Applying these techniques to the Keller-Segel system poses many challenges, such as choosing a suitable reconstruction for $\rho$ and performing residual estimates as in Subsection~\ref{residual_esti} for such quite possibly non-computable reconstructions.
+This is beyond the scope of this paper.

-\paragraph{Acknowledgement:} The research of J.G. was supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2410 Hyperbolic Balance Laws in Fluid Mechanics: Complexity, Scales, Randomness (CoScaRa), within the Project “A posteriori error estimators for statistical solutions of barotropic Navier-Stokes equations” 525877563.
-The work of J.G. is also supported by the Graduate School CE within Computational Engineering at Technische Universität Darmstadt.